kreeware/es-vagrant/README.md

 If you need to add another cluster setting or anything, just modify the `esvmrc.json` file and restart esvm.

+## Note about plugins

+The plugins cluster uses Shield, which will force you to use basic auth to connect.
+The default username and password shipped with this image is `esadmin` and `qwerty`, respectively.

 # Advanced Settings

 The Vagrant installer uses the `provision.sh` file to provision the server and set everything up.
 If you need other apps installed, check that out.